Course Catalog

 No osteopathic students accepted.

-Course Description Activities: The Senior Medical Student Preventive Medicine rotation will provide the student an introduction to 6 main topic areas that are highlighted by the American Board of Preventive Medicine and represent strengths within the Division of Preventive Medicine: 1.
-Health disparities and Special Populations 2.
-Quality of Care 3.
-Health care delivery systems 4.
-Measurement and Statistical Analysis 5.
-Clinical preventive services 6.
-Behavioral and Social Health (including Addiction and Mental health) Specific activities for the elective month have four components, and success of the course requires an important component of self-directed learning by the student.
-1. Participation in Research and Learning activities of the Division of Preventive Medicine and the Center for Outcomes and Effectiveness Research and Education.
-2. Clinical/Program Observation: Community and clinical activities will permit the student to participate in clinical shadowing of preventive medicine faculty in clinical situations with the objective of highlighting major social and health systems elements that affect the provision of care.
-Additional activities, when available, will include community outreach/health activities (e.g. assisting with health fairs, and community education or outreach.)
-The particular opportunities available each month will vary with available faculty.
-3. Directed Reading: A curriculum of major articles and chapters related to the 6 core course areas will be provided 4.
-Analytic literature review: Students will be expected to conduct a directed review of a topic falling under one of the 6 listed headings, to be negotiated with the course director.
+Course Description Activities: The Senior Medical Student Preventive Medicine & Population Science rotation will provide the student an introduction to core topic areas that represent strengths within the Division of General Internal Medicine and Population Science: (1) Chronic Disease Prevention and Management (Cardiovascular Disease, Diabetes and Obesity, Cancer, Addiction and Pain, COVID-19; (2) Health Equity and Priority Populations (High-Risk Populations, Rural and Low Resource Communities, and Disadvantaged Populations; and (3) Innovative Research Methodologies (Community-Engaged Research, Health System Interventions, Behavioral and Lifestyle Interventions, and Dissemination and Implementation Science).
+Specific activities for the elective have four components, and success of the course requires self-directed learning by the student.
+1. Participation in research and learning activities of the Division of General Internal Medicine and Population Science (GIMPOP), Center for Clinical and Translational Sciences, and/or the Center for Outcomes and Effectiveness Research and Education.
+2. Clinical/Community Observation: Community and clinical activities will permit the student to participate in shadowing of GIMPOP faculty in clinical situations with the objective of highlighting social and health systems elements that affect the provision of care and/or as community engagement activities that highlight interventions impacting social determinants of health.
+The particular opportunities available will vary with available faculty.
+3. Directed Reading: A curriculum of major articles and chapters related to the core course areas will be provided based on student topic interest 4.
+Analytic literature review: Students will be expected to conduct a directed review of a topic falling under one of the core topic areas, to be negotiated with the course director.

 Requirements Specific activities for the elective month have four components, and success of the course requires an important component of self-directed learning by the student.
 SEE COURSE DESCRIPTION FOR DESCRIPTIONS OF THE FOUR COMPONENTS.

-Evaluation The student will be evaluated on a subjective basis, based upon the attending physician's interview with the student, the student's interest and participation in any available clinical situations, and observations of the student's work on the analytic literature review.
+Evaluation The student will be evaluated on a subjective basis, based upon faculty member’s meetings with the student, the student's interest and participation in available research and learning activities, and observations of the student's work on the analytic literature review.

 Notes